 Key Takeaways from Asure Software's Q2 Results

 Sporting a market capitalization of $271.8 million, Asure Software is among smaller companies, but its more than $21.6 million in cash on hand and positive free cash flow over the last 12 months puts it in an attractive position to invest in growth.

 Is Now The Time?

-When considering Asure Software, investors should take into account its valuation and business qualities, as well as what happened in the latest quarter.
+When considering an investment in Asure Software, investors should take into account its valuation and business qualities as well as what's happened in the latest quarter.
 We cheer for everyone who's making the lives of others easier through technology but in case of Asure Software, we'll be cheering from the sidelines.
 Its revenue growth has been solid, though we don't expect it to maintain historical growth rates.
-But while its very efficient customer acquisition hints at the potential for strong profitability, unfortunately its gross margins show its business model is much less lucrative than the best software businesses.
+But while its very efficient customer acquisition hints at the potential for strong profitability, unfortunately its gross margins aren't as good as other tech businesses we look at.

 To get the best start with StockStory check out our most recent Stock picks, and then sign up to our earnings alerts by adding companies to your watchlist here.
 We typically have the quarterly earnings results analyzed within seconds of the data being released, and especially for the companies reporting pre-market, this often gives investors the chance to react to the results before the market has fully absorbed the information.